vigneswara-propelo/harness-core/README.md

 2. Update your maven settings file
     a.
 Download the credentials for the Datacollection artifact from here : https://vault-internal.harness.io:8200/ui/vault/secrets/secret/show/cv/datacollection-artifactory
     b.
 Copy the settings.xml file present under tools/build/custom-settings.xml and paste this file into ~/.m2/settings.xml (Remember to rename the file to settings.xml)
     c.
 Edit the file and replace the text "${REPLACE_USERNAME_HERE}" with the username from vault secret
     d.
 Replace "${REPLACE_PASSWORD_HERE}" with the encrypted password that was present in the vault secret

 3. Go to `portal` directory and run

-    `mvn clean install`
+    `mvn clean install -DskipTests`

 4. If Global Search is not required: